 Keyhole Gold Project

-Over the last 40 years, a six-kilometer stretch of the Ankobra River in the Keyhole area has been the subject of intensive local alluvial mining and blocked for large-scale mining licenses.
-The alluvial gold resources have largely been exhausted and/or are unworkable resulting in the area being opened for staking for the first time since the early 1980s.
-Sikasante controls two contiguous reconnaissance licenses covering a combined area of 2.52 square kilometers.
-No modern drilling has occurred in the Keyhole area.
+Over the last 40 years, a six-kilometer stretch of the Ankobra River in the Keyhole area has been the subject of intensive local alluvial mining.
+The alluvial gold resources have now largely been exhausted and/or are unworkable resulting in the area being opened for acquisition for the first time since the early 1980s.
+Sikasante controls two contiguous licenses covering a combined area of 2.52 square kilometers.

-Option and Sale Agreement for the Betanase Permit
+Option and Sale Agreement for the Betenase Permit

-Asante Gold entered an Option and Sale Agreement with Perseus Mining (Ghana) Ltd. to earn a 100 percent interest in the Betenase Permit in Ghana, adjoining the Kubi Mining lease to the east.
-The Betenase permit encompasses an area of 12 square kilometers on the extension to the northeast of the Kubi gold trend, and also a strong gold in-soil anomaly located five kilometers to the east of the Kubi Gold JV.
+Asante Gold entered an Option and Sale Agreement with Perseus Mining (Ghana) Ltd. to earn a 100 percent interest in their Dunkwa/Betenase Permit in Ghana which adjoins to the east of the Kubi Mining lease.
+The Betenase permit encompasses an area of 12 square kilometers at the intersection of a strong east-west linear structure and a strong north-south linear extending from the Obuasi gold mine.

-Previous work conducted on the Betenase permit area outlined a strong 700-meter long gold in soil anomaly and numerous ground IP geophysical targets.
-Initial drilling of the gold in soil anomaly intersected six intervals with gold values greater than 1.0 g/t gold, with the best intersection of 3.14 g/t gold over 4.0 meters.
+Work conducted on the Betenase permit area outlined a strong 700-meter long gold in soil anomaly and numerous ground IP geophysical targets.
+Initial drilling of the gold in soil anomaly by Asante Gold intersected six intervals with gold values greater than 1.0 g/t gold, with the best intersection of 3.14 g/t gold over 4.0 meters.
 The mineralization is associated with pyritic quartz stringers in strongly altered Tarkwaian quartzites.
-Additional IP surveying and drilling is planned to commence as soon as funding is secured.
+Additional IP surveying and drilling is planned to commence as soon exploration funding becomes available.

 Douglas R. MacQuarrie, P.Geo.BC, B.Sc.- President & CEO

-A resident of Vancouver, Douglas MacQuarrie has 40 years’ mineral exploration experience, including 22 years in West Africa.
+A resident of Whistler, Canada, Douglas MacQuarrie has 46 years’ mineral exploration experience, including 25 years in West Africa.
 He has been responsible for the discovery, acquisition and development of many significant gold deposits both in Canada and in Ghana.
 As the former CEO of PMI Gold Corporation he oversaw the acquisition of all the PMI mineral titles including Obotan and Kubi, and was responsible for raising over $45 million for exploration and development.
-MacQuarrie is a co-founder of Asante Gold Corporation; and the Managing Director of Goknet Mining Company Limited – a private Ghanaian exploration company he co-founded in the year 2000 with Ghanaian Nationals Godfried Kesse (former Director Ghana Geological Service), Thomas Ennison (LLB), and Eric Ewen (Canadian Prospector and discoverer of Keegan Esaase orebody).
+His team has outlined more than 11 Moz of gold resources in Ghana.
+MacQuarrie is a co-founder of Asante Gold Corporation; and the Managing Director of Goknet Mining Company Limited – a private Ghanaian exploration company he co-founded in the year 2000 with Ghanaian Nationals Godfried Kesse (former Director Ghana Geological Service), Thomas Ennison (LLB), and Eric Ewen (Canadian Prospector and discoverer of 5 Moz Keegan Esaase orebody).

 Bashir Ahmed — Director & Vice-President, Production & Development